Wyntuition/jekyll-now/_posts/2018-05-08-sw-dev-test-strategy.md

 ## Terms and Concepts

-Most software needs a combination of these test types to have solid coverage:
+Most software needs a combination of test types to have solid coverage.
+Generally, software needs a lot of unit tests to cover logic, a smaller amount of integration tests to cover component communcation, configuration and black box functionality (i.e. complex database queries), a very small amount (double-digits or low hundreds depending on software size) of automated acceptance tests (AATs), and a few smoke tests to always ensure system availability.

 **Test types**